aragilar/dnd-flask/data/documentation/adventuring.md

 The adventurers should establish a marching order.

-A marching order makes it easier to determine which characters are a ected by traps, which ones can spot hidden enemies, and which ones are the closest to those enemies when a fight breaks out.
+A marching order makes it easier to determine which characters are affected by traps, which ones can spot hidden enemies, and which ones are the closest to those enemies when a fight breaks out.

 A character might occupy the front rank, one or more middle ranks, or the back rank.
 Characters in the front and back ranks need enough room to travel side by side with others in their rank.
 When space is too tight, the marching order must change, usually by moving characters to a middle rank.